jovialgent/ivx-js/docs/developer/tutorial.hello-world.md

 "html" : "<div class='welcome'><h1>Congratulations {{experience.name}}!</h1><h2>You made your first iVXjs Experience!</h2></div>"
 ```

-The `{{experience.name}}` indicates to iVXjs to replace the piece of code with the name the user
+The `{{experience.name}}` indicates to iVX.js to replace the piece of code with the name the user
 provided in the last state.
 In this case, the "User's Name" was provided in the state before and
 now shows here.
+More on personalizations and tokens in other parts.
+But, for now it shows how a developer
+can use data collected to enhance future states.